-Art 240; Dramatic Art 327; Economics; Music 215; Philosophy 224; Political Science; Religious Studies 210; Sociology; and frequent January Term electives.
+Art 240; Dramatic Art 227; Economics; Music 215; Philosophy 116; Political Science; Religious Studies 210; Sociology; and frequent January Term electives.
 In addition to these requirements, students must complete the courses listed under the areas of specialization in the Guidance Bulletin.

-Areas of Concentration for American Studies:

-Literature, Teacher Certification Secondary (5-12) English (Literature emphasis), History, Sociology, Social Sciences.

-201 Issues in American Studies

-An introduction to the interdisciplinary study of American culture through the reading and discussion of selected significant primary works.
+Areas of Concentration for American Studies: Literature, Teacher Certification Secondary (5-12) English (Literature emphasis), History, Sociology, Social Sciences.
+201 Issues in American Studies An introduction to the interdisciplinary study of American culture through the reading and discussion of selected significant primary works.
 Alternates with 301 and 302.
-Not offered in 1981-82.

-301 (Seminar in American Studies)

-A survey of American culture with particular emphasis on the relationships among social conditions, intellectual history, and literature.
-In 1981-82, the topic will be the American Character: Images and Myths.
+Offered in 1984-85.
+301 (Seminar in American Studies) A survey of American culture with particular emphasis on the relationships among social conditions, intellectual history, and literature.
+In 1983-84, the topic will be the American Character: Images and Myths.
 Alternates with 201.
-Offered in 1981-82.

-302 (Seminar in American Studies)

-An interdisciplinary study of a specific problem, period, or issue in American culture, past or present.
-In 1981-82, the topic will be The Turbulent 1980's.
+Offered in 1983-84.
+302 (Seminar in American Studies) An interdisciplinary study of a specific problem, period, or issue in American culture, past or present.
+In 1983-84, the topic will be 1930s: The Angry Decade.
 Alternates with 201.
-Offered in 1981-82.

-451; 452 Special Studies in American Studies

-Students majoring in American Studies must complete at least three semester hours of work in these courses.

-ART (03)

-Professor Palijczuk; Assistant Professors Badiee and Fender

-Areas of particular teaching interest: Professor Palijczuk: painting, sculpture, printmaking; Professor Badiee: art history with emphasis on both Western and non-Western traditions; Professor Fender: multi-media sculpture, ceramics and other crafts.

-Students majoring in art may plan their programs for public school teaching, graduate study in applied or commercial art, or in the history of art.
+Offered in 1983-84.
+451; 452 Special Studies in American Studies Students majoring in American Studies must complete at least three semester hours of work in these courses.
+ART (03) Professor Palijczuk; Associate Professor Fender, and Assistant Professor Badiee Areas of particular teaching interest: Professor Palijczuk: Introduction to Art, Life Drawing, Painting, Sculpture and Printmaking; Professor Fender: Design, Drawing, Lettering and Illustration, Ceramics, Jewelry and Lapidary, and crafts; Professor Badiee: Art History with emphasis on both Western and non-Western traditions.
+Students majoring in art may plan their programs for graduate study in applied or commercial art, public school teaching, or in the history of art.
 Many students add art to their course of study for personal enrichment and a desire for creative satisfaction in leisure time.

-There are three basic majors: studio art, history of art, and the combined studio art and history of art.
+3 credits 0 to 3 credits 3 credits 3 credits There are three basic majors: studio art, history of art, and the combined studio art and history of art.
 The following combined studio art and history of art program illustrates one of the options in this field.
 Combined Studio Art and Art History:

-Art 101, 113, 114, 117, 240, and twenty-one additional hours of applied art and/or art history.
+Art 101, 113, 114, 117, 240, 403 and eighteen additional hours of applied art and/or art history.
+Desirable electives:

-Art 212, 219, 239, 301, 306, 403; Comparative Literature 102, 201; History; literature; music history; Philosophy.
+Art 212, 219, 239, 301, 306; Comparative Literature 102, 201; History; Literature; Music History; Philosophy.
 Other Educational Options in Art: